 Q: Where did you learn how to take photos & videos?

 A: Lots of shooting, tutorials and more shooting and still learning all the time.

 Q: What dive photography equipment do you use?

-A: I use my Nikon D810 in a Dahna housing by BS Kinetics, own two Inon Z240 strobes, a Sola 800 as well as a dome and a macro port.
+I use my Nikon D810 in a Dahna housing by BS Kinetics, and use two Inon Z240 strobes, Sola 800, and two 2000 lumen lights.

 Q:What’s your education?

 A: South African Matric, B.Sc.
 Biology, M.Sc.
-Tropical Marine Ecology (finishing in 2016 with a thesis on hammerhead shark nurseries in Fiji).
+Tropical Marine Ecology (finished in 2016 with a thesis on hammerhead shark nurseries in Fiji).

 Q: What does Conservation mean to you?

 A: Conservation is not a boring, peace-love-happy attitude of smoking hippies (well, maybe it is) but something that each one of us can practice and advocate in everyday life.
 Lawyers, Doctors, Construction workers, office guys, developed and developing world people, young and old, happy and sad, you name it.
 It’s about small decisions in life – plastic bag?
 No. Plastic whatever?
 No. Endangered fish?
 No. Trophy hunting?
 Cheap meat?
 No. Throwing trash in nature?
 No. And this list goes on.
 We all have to power to make a change.
 Let’s make it for the next generations.
 That’s what conservation means to me.